 5. No extra charges for disbursements some other firms charge:

-- you'll never pay for travel time or mileage anywhere within Eastern Ontario or Toronto - that's right, NO TRAVEL COSTS, ever.
-Some lawyers even within Toronto will charge you from the minute they leave their offices;
+you'll never pay for travel time or mileage anywhere within Eastern Ontario or Toronto - that's right, NO TRAVEL COSTS, ever;

-- travel charged elsewhere in Ontario at flat block all-inclusive reasonable rates (since after all your paying for us as lawyer, not as travellers);
+travel charged elsewhere in Ontario at flat block all-inclusive reasonable rates (since after all you’re paying for us as lawyers, not travellers);

 other disbursements are charged at the lowest reasonable rates, like photocopies at 15 cents per page.